Fact or Fiction

 What is the process for the Town and P3 to sell the My Mainstreet Properties?

-Since the sale of publicly owned land requires a public process, the Town and P3 have chosen to hire a real estate brokerage firm, Navpoint Real Estate Group, to sell these properties on the open commercial real estate market.
-Navpoint will coordinate with developers who are interested in submitting an offer to purchase the property for development and staff will present the offer to Town Council or the P3 Board for a decision to accept or reject the offer submitted.
+Selling publicly owned land requires a public process.
+The Town and P3 have had these properties listed on the commercial real estate market since February 2019.
+Any developers interested in submitting an offer to purchase the property for development will provide an offer to staff.
+Staff will present the offer to Town Council or the P3 Board for a decision to accept or reject the offer.

 Should an offer be accepted, the Town or P3 will enter into a purchase and sale agreement with the developer, after which the purchase and sale agreement will be approved or denied in a public hearing.